link-robert/lab-01-hello-r/lab-01-hello-r.md

 ### Exercise 3

 Add code and narrative as needed.
-Note that the R chunks are labelled with `plot-star` and `cor-star` to provide spaces to place the code for plotting and calculating the correlation coefficient.
+Note that the R chunks are labeled with `plot-star` and `cor-star` to provide spaces to place the code for plotting and calculating the correlation coefficient.
 To finish, clean up the narrative by removing these instructions.

-Blah blah blah…

-I’m some text, you should replace me with more meaningful text…
+I’m some filler text, you should replace me with more meaningful text…

 ### Exercise 4